yax2bxc/fb-marketplace-discord-pusher/README.md

 - Chrome Browser
 - Violent Monkey Extension
-- Faceb Account
+- Facebk Account

 ## Steps to Run

 1. Open Chrome
-2. Navigate to faceb and log in with your personal account
+2. Navigate to facebk and log in with your personal account
 3. Install the two Userscripts onto violentmonkey
 4. Adjust the excluded keywords in item spawner.js
 ```js